-To keep fire managers (locally, geographically, and nationally) abreast of current activity throughout the Northern Rockies Area, centers will report all wildland fire activity via the SIT/209 application accessed through FAMAuth (https://iwfirp.nwcq.qov/).
+To keep fire managers (locally, geographically, and nationally) abreast of current activity throughout the Northern Rockies Area, centers will report all wildland fire activity via the SIT/209 application accessed through FAMAuth.
 Information from this application is utilized to produce summary reports which are used by agency managers as a decision-making tool.
 Agency information officers may also use the reports to disseminate incident activity to the media, congressional leaders, and the general public.

-As per national direction, reporting is required for all fire activity year-round through the Interagency Situation Report.
+As per national direction, reporting is required for all fire activity year-round through the SIT/209 application.
 Northern Rockies dispatch centers will report all activity:

-- May 14 through September 23: the SIT Report will be completed daily by close of business or 1800 Mountain Time, whichever comes first whether or not there are fires to report.
-If the 1800-time frame cannot be met, the dispatch center will call the Northern Rockies Intelligence Desk and negotiate a later submission time.
-Should the geographic area's Preparedness Level remain at 2 or higher prior to May 14, the SIT Report will be submitted daily.
-The NR Intel function produces the Morning Report on the same schedule, requiring daily SIT entries. - September 24 through May 11: The SIT Report will be submitted by close of business or 1800 Mountain Time, whichever comes first, when any wildland fire activity occurs (including prescribed fire).
-Should the geographic area's Preparedness Level be elevated to 2 or higher after September 24, the SIT Report will be submitted daily.
-The NR Intel function produces the Morning Report on the same schedule, requiring daily SIT entries.
+• May 18 through September 20: SIT reporting will be completed daily by close of business or 1800 Mountain Time, whichever comes first whether or not there are fires or acres to report.
+If the 1800 time frame cannot be met, the dispatch center will call the NR Intelligence Coordinator(s) and negotiate a later submission time.
+Should the geographic area's Preparedness Level remain at 2 or higher prior to May 18, SIT reporting will be submitted daily.
+The NR Intelligence Coordinator(s) produce the Morning Report on the same schedule, requiring daily SIT entries.

+• September 21 through May 16: SIT reporting will be submitted by close of business or 1800 Mountain Time, whichever comes first, when any wildland fire activity occurs (including prescribed fire).
+Should the geographic area's Preparedness Level be elevated to 2 or higher after September 21, SIT reporting will be submitted daily.
+NR Intelligence Coordinator(s) will produce the Morning Report at PL 2 or higher.

-The Interagency Situation Report application is divided into five sections:
+The SIT Report application is divided into five tabs: